Bluefalcon04v/LazyReader-Project/README.md

 ## Task
-I always wanted a text reader and on the other hand available readers on market have some kind of flaws in it like words limit.
+I always wanted a text reader and all other available TEXT READERS on market have some kind of flaws in it like words limit.
 And they aren't opensource so I can't customize it like my way.
 So that's why i decide to make a text reader for myself.
 ___

 ## Summary
-In this Repository we have some HTML, CSS and JS files and Images folders that have been used to make the project.
+In this Repository we have HTML, CSS and JS files and Images a background image.

-**html Files**
-> All html files have the details of particular sections
-> >
-> > like Index.html have details about all ongoing Deals to offer
-> >
-> > Pizza.html have details about Pizza Section
-> >
-> > Sides.html have details about Side items they have to offer
-> >
-> > desserts.html have details about Desserts they have in Pizza hut
-> >
-> > And the last Section is Drinks.html

-**CSS Files**
-> It have two files "Style.CSS" and "Utility.CSS"
-> >
-> > **Style.CSS**
-> > it consist's of all styling like Colors, Padding, Sizes etc
-> >
-> > **Utility.CSS**
+>
-> > it have everything related like Hover Effects, Resposive designing, Media Query, Before and After Effects etc

-**JS file**
-> It have basic of JS for Drop down Selector in Pizza Section and just bunch of stuffs for basket logo for Resposive designing.
 ***

 ### Run locally